-Omari Hardwick is a multifaceted award winning artist that transcends all mediums and demographics.
+Omari Hardwick is a multifaceted award-winning artist that transcends all mediums and demographics.

 Hardwick starred for 6 seasons as James ‘Ghost’ St. Patrick in the critically acclaimed and ratings hit “Power” earning him the 2020, 2019 & 2018 NAACP Image Award for leading actor in a drama series.

 In 2018, Hardwick starred in Tyler Perry’s Paramount film “Nobody’s Fool” opposite Tiffany Haddish, Max Martini’s “Will Gardner,” “A Boy.
 A Girl.
-A Dream: Love on Election Night” and Boots Riley’s dark social comedy “Sorry to Bother You” alongside Tessa Thompson, Armie Hammer and Lakeith Stanfield.
+A Dream: Love on Election Night” and Boots Riley’s dark social comedy “Sorry to Bother You” alongside Tessa Thompson and Lakeith Stanfield.

-His additional film credits include “Shot Caller”, Lionsgate’s “For Colored Girls,” Sony Pictures’ “Sparkle,” indies “Middle of Nowhere” and “I Will Follow,” both for director Ava DuVernay, 20th Century Fox’s “The A-Team,” Lionsgate’s “Kick-Ass” for director Matthew Vaughn, Touchstone’s “Miracle at St. Anna,” reuniting him with director Spike Lee, Touchstone’s “The Guardian” opposite Kevin Costner and Ashton Kutcher, and Columbia’s “Gridiron Gang.”
+His additional film credits include “Shot Caller” Lionsgate’s “For Colored Girls,” Sony Pictures’ “Sparkle,” indies “Middle of Nowhere” and “I Will Follow,” both for director Ava DuVernay, 20th Century Fox’s “The A-Team,” Lionsgate’s “Kick-Ass” for director Matthew Vaughn, Touchstone’s “Miracle at St. Anna,” reuniting him with director Spike Lee, Touchstone’s “The Guardian” opposite Kevin Costner and Ashton Kutcher, and Columbia’s “Gridiron Gang.”

 On Stage, Hardwick co-wrote and performed a one man show “HerO: A work in progress” at The Billy Holiday theater in 2018.
-The one night (2 performances), sold out immediately, examined his life, love and loss of a black man growing up in Georgia with big dreams.
+The one nigh (2 performances), sold out immediately, examined his life, love and loss of a black man growing up in Georgia with big dreams.